 We offer a fixed-fee HR and employment law support service to employers called Beswicks HR.

-Beswicks HR provides unlimited access to qualified employment lawyers who are available to advise on employment queries 24/7.
+Beswicks HR provides unlimited access to qualified employment solicitors in who are available to advise on employment queries whenever you need them.

 Employment tribunal representation